Didier Digard: Nice

 Upon returning to Middlesbrough in the summer, Digard was told by manager Gordon Strachan that he was surplus to requirements and should seek a move elsewhere.
 He rejoined Nice on loan in August 2010 for the rest of the 2010–11 season with a view to making the move permanent.
 Digard's first game after signing for the club on a permanent basis came on 12 September 2010 against Bordeaux, where he came on as a substitute in early second half and set up the club's second goal of the game, in a 2–1 win.
 After suffering injuries over the next three months, Digard made his return from injury, coming on as a late substitute, in a 1–0 win over Marseille on 5 December 2010.
 Since returning from injury, he regained his first team place for the side.
 During a 1–0 win over Arles-Avignon on 22 December 2010, Digard suffered a stomach problem that saw him substituted in the 38th minute.
 Despite, he returned to the starting line-up, in a 2–0 loss against Lille on 15 January 2011.
 After suffering an injury, he returned to the starting line-up against Lyon on 3 April 2011, captain the side for the second time against the club (having captained the first time on 23 January 2011 against Lyon in the second round of the Coupe de France), in a 2–2 draw.
 At the end of the 2010–11 season, Digard went on to make twenty–eight appearances in all competitions.

 Having featured regularly throughout the campaign, a deal was agreed between both clubs, and Digard completed his permanent transfer in July 2011 for an undisclosed fee on a three-year contract.
-Digard expressed his hope to get his career back on track at Nice following difficult experiences at Paris St Germain and Middlesbrough and to return to the France national side.
+Digard expressed his hope to get his career back on track at Nice following difficult experiences at Paris Saint-Germain and Middlesbrough and to return to the France national side.
 "Didier will play in front of the defence," said manager Eric Roy, "this is a pivotal position in modern football and he has all the qualities to do so."